 i) Proposals addressing Element I “User Specific” – Several stakeholders in the 5Groningen region have defined use cases.
 Applicants can submit proposals that aim to tackle those use cases, addressing the problems and needs expressed by the stakeholders.

 ii) Proposals addressing Element II “Generic” – Applicants are welcome to submit their own proposals for space-enabled 5G applications.
-These can assess the technical and commercial feasibility of services in the agriculture, healthcare, energy, transport, and the environment
+These can assess the technical and commercial feasibility of services in the healthcare, energy, transport, and the environment

 There are two steps involved in applying for this opportunity: